Appalachian Community Scholarship

 I have two goals with this scholarship.

 I want to help with the financial burdens of going to college.
-I've experienced how life-changing a high-quality education can be, but I've also experienced what it is like to worry about money constantly.
+I've experienced how life-changing a high-quality education can be.
+Still, I've also experienced what it is like to worry about money constantly.
 I realize $1,000 is only a tiny portion of what it costs to attend college, but I hope it can provide at least a little relief.

-I hope to make this a yearly tradition.
+I plan to make this a yearly tradition.
 If you have any questions or comments, I'd love to hear them via email at justin (AT) justincaustin (DOT) com.